-- 1. If a proposed activity or use requires major or minor site plan review pursuant to Section 3.5 Site Plan Review and one or more special permits, the Planning and Economic Development Board shall serve as the special permit granting authority.
-The Planning and Economic Development Board shall review and conduct the public hearing concurrently and may issue a single decision. - 2.
-If a proposed activity or use requires administrative site plan review pursuant to Section 3.5 Site Plan Review and one or more special permits, the Planning and Economic Development Board shall serve as the permitting granting authority for all.
+1. If a proposed activity or use requires major or minor site plan review pursuant to Section 3.5 Site Plan Review and one or more special permits, except special permits under Section 5.5 Nonconforming Uses and Structures, the Planning and Economic Development Board shall serve as the special permit granting authority.
+The Planning and Economic Development Board shall review and conduct the public hearing concurrently and may issue a single decision.

+2. If a proposed activity or use requires administrative site plan review pursuant to Section 3.5 Site Plan Review and one or more special permits, the Planning and Economic Development Board shall serve as the permitting granting authority for all.
 (Added 11-18-19)